jigsay/devopslab/README.md

-# Project Name Changed in feature branch
+# Project Name Changed in feature branch Changed the topic in Demo

 The DevOps open hack event is designed to foster learning via implementing DevOps practices with a series of challenge(s) one more change, and one more.